Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Dehn filling

-\begin{enumerate} \item[(a)] $\calh$ is $L$-separated: any two points in two different horoballs of $\calH$ are at distance at least $L$ \item[(b)] the map $\phi: \calH \to \calP$ defined by $\phi(H)=Stab_G(H)$ is a bijection \item[(c)] $G$ acts co-compactly on $X\setminus \left( \bigcup_{H\in \calH} H \right)$. \end{enumerate} \end{defn}
+\begin{enumerate} \item[(a)] $\calh$ is $L$-separated: any two points in two different horoballs of $\calH$ are at distance at least $L$ \item[(b)] the map $\phi: \calH \to \calP$ defined by $\phi(H)=Stab_G(H)$ is a bijection \item[(c)] $G$ acts co-compactly on $\X\setminus \left( \bigcup_{H\in \calH} \rond H \right)$. \end{enumerate} \end{defn}

-The horoballs can be chosen so that they don't intersect any ball given in advance, and they can be assumed to be $4\delta$-\sqc\ (see Lemma \ref{lem_4delta}).
-It is clear that if $L\geq 50\delta$, $\Delta(\calH) =0$ (see Section \ref{sec_coneoff} for the definition of $\Delta(\calH)$).
+As before, we can assume that $\X$ is a metric graph whose edges have the same length.
+The horoballs can be chosen so that they don't intersect any ball given in advance, and they can be assumed to be $4\delta$-\sqc\ subgraphs (see Lemma \ref{lem_4delta}).

 The family $\calP$ is finite up to conjugacy in $G$, and it is convenient to consider representatives $P_1, \dots , P_n$ of the conjugacy classes.
 We will also say that $G$ is hyperbolic relative to $\{P_1, \dots , P_n\}$.